Zrive/zrive-ds-4q23-olive/documents/Climate_Data_Documentation.md

 This repository contains meteorological data relevant to the project, featuring seven primary variables:

 1. **NVDI (Normalized Difference Vegetation Index):** Measures vegetation density.
-2. **FAPAR (Fraction of Photosynthetically Active Radiation Absorbed by the Vegetation):** Describes the fraction of solar radiation absorbed by plants.
+2. **FAPAR (Fraction of Photosynthetically Active Radiation Absorbed by the Vegetation):** It is fraction of the incoming solar radiation in the photosynthetically active radiation spectral region that is absorbed by a photosynthetic organism, typically describing the light absorption across an integrated plant canopy.
 3. **Volumetric soil water layer 1:** Volume of water in soil layer 1 (0 - 7 cm).
 4. **Total precipitation:** Cumulative precipitation.
 5. **Soil temperature layer 1:** Temperature of the soil in layer 1 (0 - 7 cm).